olavurellefsen/nces2020/public/descriptions/findings.md

-# NCES2020 key findings in short
+# Nordic Clean Energy Scenarios - Ten key messages

 **1) Three scenarios show different pathways to carbon neutrality.**
-The NCES project developed three scenarios, all designed \textcolor{red}{red} to meet the carbon neutrality target by balancing carbon emissions and sinks.
+The NCES project developed three scenarios, all designed to meet the carbon neutrality target by balancing carbon emissions and sinks.
 While acknowledging the importance of cost-effectiveness, the analytical approach recognised that considering only this criterion is too narrow in scope for policy planning and decision making.
 As such, the NCES analysis seeks to balance multiple factors that will influence outcomes.
 Each of the three scenarios reflects a different core element:
 - Carbon Neutral Nordic (CNN) seeks the least-cost pathway, taking into account current national plans, strategies, and targets.
 - Nordic Powerhouse (NPH) explores the opportunity for the Nordics to play a larger role in the broader European energy transition by providing clean electricity, clean fuels, and carbon storage.
 - Climate Neutral Behaviour (CNB) reflects Nordic societies taking additional energy and material efficiency measures in all sectors, ultimately leading to lower demand for both.